KennethNguyen/instagram-post-clone/README.md

 ## Progress Update

-- Prototype of portrait and landscape version done!
-Features and UI left to do are to show the likes for comments and implement reply functionality for comments.
+- To do items are reply functionality, tweak the comments section of the portrait version to truncate comments and have a 'View all x comments', and tweak the comments section of the landscape version to be scrollable with a fixed comments section height container

 ## Notes